-If you’re familiar with Black churches you know they’re lively and uplifting places.
+If you’re familiar with Black churches, you know that they’re lively and uplifting places.
 That’s how San Francisco native Yvette Flunder remembers hers.
-At the Pentecostal Church she grew up in, she recalls pastors and church leaders who were tender and kind and understanding.
-That is, until one topic came up.